 - Increase physical activity during the day to help the person feel more tired at bedtime.

 - Monitor napping.
-If the person seems very fatigued during the day, give them a short rest in the afternoon to regain their composure.
-This can lead to a better night’s sleep.
-But don’t let them sleep too long—too much daytime napping can increase nighttime wakefulness.
+If the person seems very fatigued during the day, a short rest in the afternoon can lead to a better night’s sleep.
+But keep naps short—too much daytime sleep can increase nighttime wakefulness.

-- Limit the patient’s caffeine intake during the day.
+- Limit the patient’s caffeine, sugar, and junk food intake during the day.

 Dealing with nighttime wakefulness and pacing